juicyj201/ADP3-Assignment1/README.md

 |   |   |           \---cput
 |   |   |               |   RestaurantManagementApp.java
 ```

+2. To login you need to have the username and password, for example:

+    Username: Johan

+    Password: bababoi

 # How to find files
 Our project uses convention based folder names and structures: